Last updated on 2026-05-22

 Program overview

-The Machinist Certificate program at Saskatchewan Polytechnic is designed to equip students with the essential skills needed in the high-demand field of machining.
-This program prepares graduates for various roles in industries such as manufacturing, mining, and power utilities.
-Students will learn to machine parts according to blueprint specifications, combining both problem-solving and creativity.
-The program is offered at two locations: Regina and Saskatoon, providing flexibility for students to choose their preferred campus.
+The Machinist certificate program at Saskatchewan Polytechnic is designed to equip students with the essential skills needed in the high-demand field of machining.
+This program prepares graduates for various roles in industries such as manufacturing, power utilities, and mining.
+Students will learn to machine parts according to blueprint specifications, combining problem-solving and creativity.
+The program emphasizes hands-on experience with a variety of machine tools, ensuring that students are well-prepared for the workforce upon completion.

 Featured Experiences

-• Industry-based work experience to apply learned skills in real-world settings.
+- Industry-based work experience, allowing students to apply their skills in real-world settings.

-• Access to experienced instructors who provide mentorship and guidance.
+- Access to experienced instructors who provide insights into industry best practices.

 Career Options

-Graduates of the Machinist Certificate program can pursue a variety of career paths in Canada, including:
+Graduates of the Machinist certificate program can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• Computer Numeric Control (CNC) Machinist: Operates CNC machines to produce precision parts and tools.
+- Computer Numeric Control (CNC) Machinist: Operates CNC machines to produce precision parts and tools, ensuring adherence to specifications.

-• Tool and Die Maker: Designs and fabricates tools, dies, and special guiding and holding devices.
+- Tool and Die Maker: Designs and fabricates tools, dies, and special guiding and holding devices used in manufacturing processes.

-• Machining and Tooling Inspector: Inspects machined parts for accuracy and quality, ensuring they meet specifications.
+- Machining and Tooling Inspector: Inspects machined parts and tools for quality and accuracy, ensuring they meet industry standards.

-• Manufacturing Technician: Works in manufacturing settings to oversee production processes and ensure efficiency.
+- Manufacturing Technician: Works in manufacturing facilities, overseeing production processes and ensuring efficiency and quality control.

-• Equipment Repair Technician: Repairs and maintains machinery and equipment in various industrial settings.
+- Equipment Repair Technician: Repairs and maintains machinery and equipment used in various industrial settings, ensuring optimal performance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.